Chuck E. Cheese giving away free birthday parties

-(WJW) — Chuck E. Cheese is giving away over 500 kids’ birthday parties.
+(WJW) — Chuck E. Cheese is giving away more than 500 kids’ birthday parties.

 All you have to do to win is show up at a participating location on Thursday, Sept.
 7, from 6–7:30 p.m. (don’t worry — entry is free) to take part in a live giveaway drawing.
 According to the Chuck E. Cheese Big Day of Birthdays announcement, each Fun Center location will award one winner a free Ultimate Fun Birthday Party Package for up to 10 kids.